 [Rule 39A inserted: Gazette 4 Oct 2017 p.
 5116.]

-40. Registration
+40. Purchase of digital entry

 (1) To purchase a digital entry a person must be a Lotterywest member.

-(2) To become a Lotterywest member a person must —

-(a) be an individual; and

-(b) confirm that they are at least 16 years of age and provide a WA residential or business address; and
+(2) Prior to purchasing a digital entry, a Lotterywest member must have provided to the Commission or an authorised provider what the Commission accepts as appropriate confirmation of identification.

-[(c) deleted]
+[(3) deleted]

-(d) have an authorised financial institution account; and

-(e) comply with rule 41(1); and

-(f) not already be a Lotterywest member or be a player whose registration or membership has been suspended or cancelled under rule 42.

-(3) A player must ensure that the player’s Lotterywest member login details are not disclosed to any other person.

 [Rule 40 amended: Gazette 4 Oct 2017 p.
-5116-17.]
+5116-17; 6 Nov 2020 p.
+4159.]

-41. Player’s account
+41. Membership account

-(1) A player must have a Lotterywest membership which is to be used for the purchase of all digital entries using Play Online, the Lotterywest App, a self-serve kiosk or in accordance with rule 6.
+(1) A player must have a membership account which is to be used for the purchase of all digital entries using Play Online, the Lotterywest App, a self-serve kiosk or in accordance with rule 6.

-(2) Moneys deposited into the player’s account do not accrue interest or attract fees.
+(2) Moneys deposited into a membership account do not accrue interest or attract fees.

 (3) Details of a player’s membership details, any limitations that may be imposed on that player and any favourite numbers preferred by that player, form the player’s Lotterywest membership profile when that player purchases an entry using Play Online, the Lotterywest App, a self-serve kiosk or in accordance with rule 6.

+(4) Prior to withdrawing money from a membership account, a Lotterywest member must have provided to the Commission or an authorised provider what the Commission accepts as appropriate confirmation of identification.

 [Rule 41 amended: Gazette 4 Oct 2017 p.
-5117.]
+5117; 6 Nov 2020 p.
+4159-60.]

 42. Suspension or cancellation of Lotterywest membership

-(1) The Commission may suspend or cancel a Lotterywest membership at any time without notice and without giving any reason.
+(1) The Commission or an authorised provider may suspend or cancel a Lotterywest membership at any time without notice and without giving any reason.

-(2) If a Lotterywest membership is cancelled, the player’s account is closed and the Commission must remit to the player any amount payable by law to the player.
+(2) If a Lotterywest membership is cancelled, the person’s membership account is closed and the Commission or authorised provider must remit to that person any amount payable by law to them.

 [Rule 42 amended: Gazette 4 Oct 2017 p.
-5117.]
+5117; 6 Nov 2020 p.
+4160.]

 43. Seven day spending limit

-(1) The Commission may set a 7 day spending limit for players’ accounts under this Division.
+(1) The Commission or authorised provider may set a 7 day spending limit for membership accounts under this Division.

+(1A) The Commission may set a different 7 day spending limit for a single membership account and for the total of all membership accounts of a Lotterywest member.

 (2) The spending limit —

 (a) may commence on any day of the week; and

-(b) is to apply to the player’s digital entry purchases in any 7 day period by a Lotterywest membership account.
+(b) is to apply to the player’s digital entry purchases in any 7 day period through a membership account.

 [Rule 43 amended: Gazette 4 Oct 2017 p.
-5118.]
+5118; 6 Nov 2020 p.
+4160.]

 44. Player may restrict own ability to purchase entries

-A player may set the following restrictions using their Lotterywest membership account —
+A player may set the following restrictions using their membership account —

 (a) a 7 day spending limit that is less than the 7 day spending limit referred to in rule 43;